PacificNt/Financial-Insights-from-Bank-Statement/README.md

-- III.
-Contribution Percentage for debit categories
+- 3. Contribution Percentage for debit categories.